What is the Statute of Limitations on Personal Injury Claims in New York?

 How Long Do I Have to File a Lawsuit for My Injuries in New York?

 If you sustain injuries in an accident due to another person’s negligence, you may file a lawsuit to recover compensation for the damages.
 One crucial aspect of the law you must understand is the statute of limitations.
-It’s a section of the law defining how long you have to file a lawsuit after the accident to avoid being barred from pursuing compensation.
+Under New York law, this statute governs how long you have to file a lawsuit after the accident to avoid being barred from pursuing compensation.

 The best way to avoid jeopardizing your legal interests is to seek the legal counsel of experienced personal injury, accident, injury, and insurance claims lawyers in Manhattan.
 They can help you determine the specific statute of limitations applicable to your case.